 There’s about 70 miles of waterway to work on, and until it’s all done there won’t be the full extent of the public benefits which both organisations exist to deliver.
 There will be short term ‘incidental’ benefits, but the big benefits come from a sustainable and through-connected operational waterway.
 Strictly it’s two waterways – the main line of the Wilts & Berks Canal (mostly on the route of the historic canal) from the Kennet and Avon Canal near Melksham to the River Thames near Abingdon, plus the North Wilts Canal (mostly on the historic route) from near Cricklade to Swindon.

 There are other organisations involved in the restoration project already – the members of the Wiltshire, Swindon and Oxfordshire Canal Partnership.
-We hope to be invited to join that Partnership soon.
+We have now joined the Partnership.
+One of our founding Trustees attended the Partnership meeting on 2nd March 2023.